sho-mi/IronSoftwareChallenge/README.md

 * **Keys 1-9**: Each key corresponds to a set of characters (letters, numbers, and symbols).
 Pressing a key multiple times cycles through the characters assigned to that key, and the final character selected is displayed.

-## Functionality
+## Detailed Description of how an old keypad functions

 * Character Entry: Pressing keys 1-9 cycles through the characters assigned to each key.
 For example, pressing key 2 could cycle through 'a', 'b', 'c', and '2'.
 * Space Insertion: Pressing key 0 inserts a space between characters.
-* Backspace: Pressing the * key deletes the last character entered.
+* Backspace: Pressing the <strong>*</strong> key deletes the last character entered.
 * Submit: Pressing the **#** key finalizes the input and sends the text message.

 This application allows users to input text as they would on an old school mobile device, providing a nostalgic and functional experience.